mendix/docs/content/en/docs/appstore/connectors/openai/rag-example-implementation.md

 {{% alert color="info" %}}

 The showcase application uses the Mendix [Database Connector](https://marketplace.mendix.com/link/component/2888) to run queries and statements on your remote database.
-If you want to know more about this or if you are looking for certain technical details, see [Database](/appstore/connectors/database-connector/).
+If you want to know more about this or if you are looking for certain technical details, see [Database Connector](/appstore/connectors/database-connector/).

 The showcase application takes care of creating the required tables in the remote vector database, including the open-source extension called pgvector.
 If you want to know more about the extension and how the tables look like in combination with this extension, see the [pgvector source code and documentation on Github](https://github.com/pgvector/pgvector).